jwasinger/eth-selfdestruct-analysis-3/README.md

                   and accounts_balances.balance IS NOT NULL
                   and isSelfdestructable=true
-                  and contracts.address in (select address from prev_reinited) and creator in (select contracts.address from contracts join codeHashes on (contracts.code_hash = codeHashes.code_hash)) order by accounts_balances.balance desc limit 10;
+                  and contracts.address in (select address from prev_reinited) and creator in (select contracts.address from contracts join codeHashes on (contracts.code_hash = codeHashes.code_hash) where codeHashes.hasCreate2Op is true) order by accounts_balances.balance desc limit 10;
 ```